AlpyneDreams/sourcery/README.md

 # Todo
-- Maybe just register as a custom exporter or extend glTF.
-Less data we have to manage
+- Don't export Sourcery data if using the regular glTF collection exporter
-    - Can still have the global list
+- May want to have per-scene or per-node data at some point